uuf6429/rune/README.md

 ## Screenshot

-The following is a screen shot for the sample provided in [`example/` directory](https://github.com/uuf6429/rune/tree/master/example).
+The following is a screenshot for the sample provided in [`example/` directory](https://github.com/uuf6429/rune/tree/master/example).
 ![Screenshot](http://i.imgur.com/YLFAwxI.png)

 ## Example Code